mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 <!-- todo: talk about navigation link specifically -->

 ^ First, having such a strongly typed collection of elements does lead to a little bit of coupling.
+But it's not nearly as bad as before.
+It's just a little bit.

 ^ For example, the only way for a strongly typed collection to work is if you handle _all_ destinations from a single `.navigationDestination` view modifier.
 You're not allowed to handle some destinations over here and others over there.